Let Them Eat Gluten Free Cake

 • ½ cup (140 g) molasses

-• ½ tsp chipotle chili powder regular chili powder or even cayenne pepper may be substituted
+• ½ teaspoon chipotle chili powder regular chili powder or even cayenne pepper may be substituted

-• 2 tbsp barbecue sauce homemade or store bought
+• 2 tablespoon barbecue sauce homemade or store bought

 • ½ lb thick cut bacon, sliced into 2 inch slices